djotaku/adventofcode/2016/Day_01/README.md

 Then I had an epiphany, I think I had to keep track of my coordinates along the way, not just where I stop at the end of a direction.
 In other words for a north 4, I should see if I have previously stopped at (0,1), (0,2), (0,3), or (0, 4).

+And that turned out to be the right answer.
 ## What I Learned

 ### Generic

 ### Python
+- Nothing
 ### Ruby

 ### Perl